heather-tech/StoryStacker/README.md

 ## Installation
 To install and run StoryStacker, ensure that you have Python 3 and pip installed on your system.
+You also must install Faker to be able to seed the database. 'pip install faker'

 1. Clone this repository to your local machine and navigate to its directory.
 2. Run `pipenv install` to install all the necessary package dependencies.